joelvaneenwyk/huginn-wiki/Formatting-Events-using-Liquid.md

 Returns: ['A', 'B', 'C']
 ```

-`as_object` ALWAYS has be the last filter in a Liquid expression!
+`as_object` ALWAYS has to be the last filter in a Liquid expression!

 ### Tags added by Huginn